 This TMDL is being completed for clean sediment.
-The State of Mississippi Water Quality Criteria for Intrastate, Interstate, and Coastal Waters regulation does not include a numerical water quality standard for aquatic life protection due to sediment (MDEQ, 2003a).
+The State of Mississippi Water Quality Criteria for Intrastate, Interstate, and Coastal Waters regulation does not include a numeric water quality standard for aquatic life protection due to sediment (MDEQ, 2016).
 The narrative standard for the protection of aquatic life is sufficient for justification of TMDL development, but does not provide a quantifiable TMDL target.
 The target for this TMDL is based on reference sediment yields developed by the Channel and Watershed Processes Research Unit (CWPRU) at the National Sedimentation Laboratory (NSL).

 The CWPRU developed reference sediment yields, or targets, for each level III ecoregion within Mississippi.
 These yields were derived from the empirical analysis of historical flow and suspended sediment concentrations for stable streams in each level III ecoregion.
-These targets were used by MDEQ in the development of the James Creek Sediment TMDL (MDEQ, 2003c) and many subsequent sediment TMDLs throughout the state.
 The methods used to develop the level III reference yields are described in detail in the reports titled "Reference" and "Impacted" Rates of Suspended-Sediment Transport for Use in Developing Clean Sediment TMDLs: Mississippi and the Southeastern United States (Simon, et al., 2002b) and Actual and Reference Sediment Yields for the James Creek Watershed - Mississippi (Simon, et al., 2002a).
+The ecoregion(s) for the streams referenced in this TMDL in HUC 08060201 are the Southeastern Plains Ecoregion (65) and the Mississippi Valley Loess Plains Ecoregion (74).
+The TMDL targets are based on the sediment yield at the effective discharge (bankfull flow or Q1.5).